ruippeixotog/scala-scraper/README.md

 A library providing a flexible DSL for loading and scraping content from HTML pages.

-Take a look at `Examples.scala` for usage examples.
+Take a look at `Examples.scala` and `application.conf` for usage examples.

 ## Copyright